 Part of the trade of Bermuda sloops was the transport of newly enslaved Africans between their initial ports of arrival in the Caribbean and their final destinations in the American colonies.
 In a period of about 30 years, for instance, Bermudian vessels delivered over 300 Africans to New York and New Jersey, while they shipped even more African captives between the Caribbean and the plantations of Virginia and South Carolina.
-At one level, the slaves were seen simply as cargo, but the fact that the sloops never carried more than two slaves at a time suggested that this cargo was more dangerous than a crate of explosives.
-When sloop owner Henry Laurens was giving instructions to his new captain about an impending voyage to Jamaica to purchase slaves, he warned, “Never put your Life in their power a moment.
+At one level, the enslaved persons were seen simply as cargo, but the fact that the sloops never carried more than two enslaved people at a time suggested that this cargo was more dangerous than a crate of explosives.
+When sloop owner Henry Laurens was giving instructions to his new captain about an impending voyage to Jamaica to purchase human cargo, he warned, “Never put your Life in their power a moment.
 For a moment is sufficient to deprive you of it.”
 With the fresh wounds of their capture and their desire for escape, retribution and return, the “deepwater Africans” struck fear in the hearts of investors, ships’ owners and captains alike.

 But how did the enslaved members of the crew feel about the human cargo whose black skins so closely resembled theirs?
 There is no definitive way of knowing, but it is more than likely that there was no single response to the situation.
 Perhaps there were some who were completely detached and for whom the delivery of the Africans was simply a job.
 For others, there might have been the additional burden of being associated with the African “savage” from whose image they were trying to flee.
 Still others may have felt an empathy for the plight of their charges, but not enough to establish a sense of common interest.
-Their empathy would not have been enough to risk the known entity of being a slave in Bermuda for some vague notion of solidarity.
-There is only one instance of a slave mutiny on a Bermuda vessel.
-In this uprising, when an African slave murdered the white captain, he was in turn cut down by two Bermudian slave sailors.
+Their empathy would not have been enough to risk the known entity of being a enslaved person in Bermuda for some vague notion of solidarity.
+There is only one instance of a mutiny on a Bermuda vessel.
+In this uprising, when an African enslaved person murdered the white captain, he was in turn cut down by two Bermudian enslaved sailors.

 Sally Bassett’s Poison

 The Bermuda Conspiracy of 1761 was preceded by a number of other slave plots dating as far back as 1656.
 These conspiracies were always stymied by traitors, with the ringleaders either executed or expelled from the island.
 More difficult to control were the poisoning plots that burgeoned between 1720 and 1730.
-Slave men and women had a sophisticated understanding of the properties of plants, to heal and destroy.
+Enslaved men and women had a sophisticated understanding of the properties of plants, to heal and destroy.
 Even if they did not identify with “deepwater Africans,” this African knowledge was part of their ancestral memory.
-They knew about substances like rats-bane, white toad and manchineel root and, once roused to seek a way out of servitude, they were well placed to administer the poisons to their masters in the intimacy of their homes.
+They knew about substances like rats-bane, white toad and manchineel root and, once roused to seek a way out of servitude, they were well placed to administer the poisons to their self-appointed masters in the intimacy of their homes.
 Herein lay the great fear of the white population—to be surrounded and served by bland and apparently foolish people who were quietly trying to kill them.

 The rash of poisoning plots came to a head in 1730 when Sarah “Sally” Bassett was accused of trying to poison her owners, was tried and found guilty.
 An example was made of Sally Bassett and she was sentenced to death by fire.
 She was made to walk to the place of execution where she was burned at the stake.
 Although Bassett met her death that hot summer day, the poison that she left lived on.

 It was not only Bermudians who were rattled by the poisoning plots.
 Every indication was that Bermuda’s trading status would suffer if the poisonings attempts did not cease.
-A petition signed by merchants trading to and from Bermuda was sent to King George II, entreating him to provide them with greater military protection against the island’s slave plotters and poisoners, who, if left unchecked, would “prove of the most fatal and dangerous consequences to the whole trade of the King’s Dominion in America.”
+A petition signed by merchants trading to and from Bermuda was sent to King George II, entreating him to provide them with greater military protection against the island’s enslaved plotters and poisoners, who, if left unchecked, would “prove of the most fatal and dangerous consequences to the whole trade of the King’s Dominion in America.”

 The Disposable Slave Mariner

-John Graisberry was an 18-year-old slave sailor on Hezekiah Frith’s sloop, the Hezekiah, in 1797 when it was attacked by a Spanish vessel and taken to Havana, where all those aboard were arrested.
+John Graisberry was an 18-year-old enslaved sailor on Hezekiah Frith’s sloop, the Hezekiah, in 1797 when it was attacked by a Spanish vessel and taken to Havana, where all those aboard were arrested.
 Frith himself was captaining the ship and was able to obtain his own release and that of the white crew members.
 The black sailors remained in custody.
 On his return to Bermuda, Frith attempted but failed to secure the release of the black crew.
-Because they were slaves, they remained in irons for the next 22 years.
+Because they were enslaved persons, they remained in irons for the next 22 years.